tqfang/tqfang.github.io/_pages/about.md

 2022

+- **Tianqing Fang**, Quyet V. Do, Hongming Zhang, Yangqiu Song, Ginny Y. Wong and Simon See.
+PseudoReasoner: Leveraging Pseudo Labels for Commonsense Knowledge Base Population.
+Findings of Conference on Empirical Methods in Natural Language Processing (Findings of EMNLP), 2022.
+(To appear)

+-  Ying Su, Zihao Wang, **Tianqing Fang**, Hongming Zhang, Yangqiu Song and Tong Zhang.
+MICO: A Multi-alternative Contrastive Learning Framework for Commonsense Knowledge Representation.
+Findings of Conference on Empirical Methods in Natural Language Processing (Findings of EMNLP), 2022.
+(To appear)

+- Zhaowei Wang, Hongming Zhang, **Tianqing Fang**, Yangqiu Song, Ginny Y. Wong and Simon See.
+SubeventWriter: Iterative Sub-event Sequence Generation with Coherence Controller.
+Conference on Empirical Methods in Natural Language Processing (EMNLP), 2022.
+(To appear)

 - Ziqian Zeng, Weimin Ni, **Tianqing Fang**, Xiang Li, Xinran Zhao, and Yangqiu Song.
 Weakly Supervised Text Classification using Supervision Signals from a Language Model.
 Findings of Annual Conference of the North American Chapter of the Association for Computational Linguistics (Findings of NAACL).
 2022. [\[pdf\]](https://arxiv.org/pdf/2205.06604.pdf).

 2021